PA KUA CHANG (BAGUA ZHANG)

 This form is a combination of all the Eight Animal Forms and the Eight Palms mixed together.
 It is the most popular of all the Pa Kua Chang forms that are practiced today.
 It is also known as the Chiang Jung Chaio Form.

 Chiang Jung Chaio (old spelling) / Jiang Rong Qiao (new spelling) (1890-1974) learnt this form from Zhang Zhan Gui (1858-1938) who was a student of Cheng Ting Hua, who was one of the top students of Tung Hai Chuan.

 Pa Kua Chang Circle Walking Dragon Staff Fighting

 The Pa Kua Chang Circular Flying Dragon Double Sword Form

-This completes the three levels of bagua training.
-Bagua is an amazing martial arts system.
-It has the three components of training in the Chinese Internal Martial Arts that we should all strive to cultivate within ourselves, good health, martial skill and understanding Tao – The Way.
+This completes the three levels of Pa Kua Chang training.
+Pa Kua Chang has the three components of training in the Chinese Internal Martial Arts that we should all strive to cultivate within ourselves: good health, martial skill and understanding Tao – the Way.

 Move like the dragon, spiraling, twisting and turning with flexible flowing movements.

 Concentration is in lower tan tien energy center.